brainboxdotcc/retro-rocket/RETROFS.md

 * Every file and directory occupies exactly one **contiguous** extent.
 * When a file write would exceed its reserved capacity (`sector_length * 512`), the file **MUST** be **relocated** to a larger contiguous extent (“extend-and-move”), after which the old extent **MUST** be freed.
+* If there is no extent big enough to contain the file, the implementation may raise an "out of space" error.

 ### 4.2 Creation